mpinter/vpm-text/README.md

 The reasoning behind this follows the definition of what it means for dependency when it is marked as public - that one or more of its functions or classes may be accessed from it's parent.
 Let u first look at the situation with nested public dependencies.
 Suppose that package A is a public dependency of B which is in turn a public dependency of C. This means that there exists a function (or a class) in B that has access to A's API, and there is also one that is exported to C. Without any additional information, we can not reasonably rule out the possibility of this being the same function (or class) - meaning that A's API is exported further down into C, despite the fact it never explicitly asked for it.

-Now, if package C requires another version A directly - lets call it A`, and again, we can't make any assumptions of whether it plans to use the function exported from A through B (if such function exists), but similarly we can't rule out the possibility of B existing solely to augment A's functionality, and C's intent to use it in conjuncton with some other function provided by package A. TODOHERE
+Now, if the package C requires another version of A directly - lets call it A', and again, we can't make any assumptions of whether it plans to use the function exported from A through B (if such function exists), but similarly we can't rule out the possibility of B existing solely to augment A's functionality, and C's intent to use it in conjunction with some other function provided by package A'.
+Therefore, the only reasonable stance we can take in this situation is to conclude the worst scenario and force both A and A' to agree on a single version.

+Similar situation arises not only for subtrees with purely public relations, but also for a single level of private branches (thus the reason public dependecies are exported along this extra step).
+Let us once more create an example with root package R, this time with two private dependencies B and C. Both of these specify a public dependency A, let us again theorize about their version not agreeing, consequently spawning package A as B's (public) dependency, and package A' as C's dependency.
+Now again from root's perspective, both B and C exports A's functionality in some way - whether it is a function a class or anything else.
+Either way, we are facing a situation where the two entities of possibly different versions (of the same package) may interact, which can once again yield unpredictable results.
+Hence, our best bet is a consent between the versons of A and A'.Expanding the idea for the option where one dependency is exported along a private branch and the other along a public one should be trivial.

 While this may sound as an additional layer of intricacy, especially if comparing to different approaches within the field.
 Yet (despite being fans of the KISS principle), we argue that in this case it is needed and without it, certain problems arise when dealing with nested public dependencies (as is illustrated in the section regarding peer dependencies).
 Additionaly - still in defense of the proposed complexity - we should keep in mind that with the osstrich based 'ignore the problem' approach being the most widespread one, we are hardly expected to stay on the same level of complexity as a method where such complexity is inherently non-existent.
 The other side to the coin is that in a way, when our concept is put in contrast with peer dependencies, it actually unifies the 'source of truth' for required dependencies - as in, the flow of contrains is always from the child to the parent.